Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/write-definitions.md

 ### Metadata object

-`metadata` object can represent any arbitrary information, specified by user.
-The structure of the object is not strictly defined, the only constraint is that the object must have a key-value structure, where a value can only be of a simple data type (string, number, boolean).
+`metadata` object can represent any arbitrary information specified by the user.
+The structure of the object is not strictly defined.
+The only constraint is that the object must have a key-value structure, where a value can only be of a simple data type (string, number, boolean).

-An example below shows, how metadata can be defined.
+The example below shows, how metadata can be defined.

 ```yaml
 metadata: